web3-wallet/web3-wallet/docs/wallet.md

 ## createWallet

+The createWallet function is used to create a wallet interface with a specified connector.

 ```ts
 type CreateWallet = (connector: Connector) => Wallet;
 ```

-The Wallet interface is returned from createWallet.
+Example usage:

 ```ts
 import { MetaMask } from '@react-web3-wallet/MetaMask';